riozee/miki-whatsapp-bot/README.md

 | 17  | unsticker/unsticker/uns | all           | ✔      |
 | 18  | batchsticker            | all (premium) | ✔      |
 | 19  | batchunsticker          | all (premium) | ✔      |

-## How to Contribute
-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
-Steps to contribute:
-1. Fork this repository
-2. Create your feature branch (git checkout -b feature/newFeature)
-3. Commit your changes (git commit -am 'Add some feature ...')
-4. Push to the branch (git push origin feature/newFeature)
-5. Create a new Pull Request

 ## Authors
 Rioze [![telegram](https://img.shields.io/badge/Telegram-2CA5E0)](https://t.me/riozee)